 In a recent survey of the cluster, one of the stars was discovered to have an unusually large amount of lithium, an element that is usually destroyed over a star’s lifetime.

 The unusual star has either retained its original lithium or produced a new supply.
 The source of the element is still unclear.

 In July 2003, astronomers discovered a planet in the cluster.
 The planet has 2.5 times the mass of Jupiter and orbits a binary star system consisting of a white dwarf and a pulsar (rapidly rotating neutron star).

 The binary system, designated PSR B1620-26 lies at a distance of 12,400 light years from Earth, just outside M4’s core region.

 The planet, PSR B1620-26 b, has the unofficial nicknames “the Genesis planet” and “Methuselah” because it is believed to be 12.7 billion years old.

 It is one of the oldest extrasolar planets known, roughly three times the age of our solar system.

-A milisecond pulsar, PSR 1821-24, was discovered in Messier 4 in 1987.
-It has a period of 3 miliseconds, which is roughly 10 times faster than the Crab Pulsar in Messier 1.
+A millisecond pulsar, PSR 1821-24, was discovered in Messier 4 in 1987.
+It has a period of 3 milliseconds, which is roughly 10 times faster than the Crab Pulsar in Messier 1.